jonocodes/whyfi/slides.md

 * Fidelity: FSTMX

-If you dont have access to Total stock market:
+If you don't have access to total stock market:

 * Find a broad market index